kety-folf/discord-bot-js/README.md

 # Kety Folf's Discord Bot
-This bot is hosted on an AWS server.
+This bot is hosted on an Raspberry pi 4b+ 4gb ram

 ## Contributors
 - Kety_the_folf#0001